EHB-MCT/dev-v-2024-2025-assignment-1-template-DEV-V/README.md

 Live link: [website.be](website.be)

 ## Up & running (optional)
-- Run "npm run dev" in the webshop-frontend file and in the backend file
+- Run "npm install" in the webshop-frontend file and in the backend file
+- Run "npm run dev" in the webshop-frontend file
+- Run "node app.js" in the backend file

 ## Sources